-Later that year he adapted and stared in a French version of “The Man Of La Mancha,” and featured on a cast recording of the soundtrack.
+Later that year he adapted and starred in a French version of “The Man Of La Mancha,” and featured on a cast recording of the soundtrack.

 In 1972, after signing a 30-year contract with Barclay Records, Jacques re-returned to the studio to record updated versions of eleven previously-issued songs for the album “Ne Me Quitte Pas”, English translation: “Don’t Leave Me.”